Gqlify/docs.gqlify.com/docs/intro.md

 ![home](assets/screenshot/home.png)

 ## About GQLify
-Building a graphQL server could be hard!
-All the maintenance efforts around graphQL schema, resolver logics and relationship between different APIs really take developers lots of time.
+Building a GraphQL server could be hard!
+All the maintenance efforts around GraphQL schema, resolver logics and relationship between different APIs really take developers lots of time.

-GQLify let developers build a complete graphQL server with only one datamodel file.
+GQLify let developers build a complete GraphQL server with only one datamodel file.

 ```graphql
 type User @GQLifyModel(dataSource: "memory", key: "users") {